charlierobson/M5Cheg/README.md

 The game is looking pretty sweet now.
 And I can't put it off any longer - it's sound time.

 #### Do the sound.

+The AY and SN are very different chips.
+The AY has some envelope generation capability and a wide pitch range with the ability to mix in noise to each channel.
+The SN has 4 basic voices, one of which is noise.
+The AY has 8 registers to tweak, accessed through 2 different IO ports.
+The SN is similar except register accesses are all through the same port.

+There are literally dozens of different sound chip IO requests being made, My heart is sinking at this point.
+I thought I'd start off with the title tune as it seemed to be fairly localised and uses a very simple player.
+Most sound routines work in a similar way.
+Data defines register changes over time.
+Looking at the player code it looked something like this:

+* Get note number
+* Map note to sound chip pitch value
+* Play tone
+* Apply a volume envelope over time
+* Repeat

+There's more to it in practice, but not much more - the tune is made up of segments and the main player plays these in sequence.
+Luckily all the sounds are played on a single channel.

+Step one was to work out where the tones were being produced and simply map the AY method to the YM.
+With this done I was hearing a tune but it was all over the place.
+The tone table would need re-calculating so it's off to the Yak barber again.

+**Yak shave 4: Calculate some tone tables**

+For this I searched the internet for a spreadsheet of note -> frequency data.
+Fairly specific, sure, but it's the internet and anything that can exist will.
+With sheet in hand I worked out the sums required to map frequency to the required tone values for the chip.
+After much pain I worked out the required data values and how they should be represented for the YM.
+This took way longer than it should have, the best part of an afternoon.
+But when the irritating tune appeared I was glad to hear it.
+One of the major irritations is the off-key trill at the end of the tune - a glissando which ends on not even a real note and offends common decency.
+With some faffing about that's now fixed too.